ropensci/DoOR.data/README.md

 DoOR.data
 =========

-R package containing the data for the Database of Odor Responses
+R package containing the data for the Database of Odor Responses.
+The corresponding functions package can be found at [https://github.com/Dahaniel/DoOR.functions](https://github.com/Dahaniel/DoOR.functions).

 ## The DoOR Project
 Find more information, precompiled R-packages and a interactive web-version of the DoOR-Database at: **[http.//neuro.uni.kn/DoOR](http.//neuro.uni.kn/DoOR)**